-At the AGM of Woodbridge Town Council on Tuesday 9th May 2017, Councillor Clare Perkins was elected Mayor of Woodbridge for the Civic Year 2017-18.
+At the Annual Meeting of the Town Council held on Tuesday 4th May 2021, Councillor Sue Bale was re-elected Mayor of Woodbridge for the Civic Year 2021/22.

-The Deputy Mayor for the Civic Year 2017/18 is Councillor David Mortimer.
+The Deputy Mayor for the Civic Year 2021/22 is Councillor Sharon Miller.

 If you wish to invite the Town Mayor to attend an event it is important that you contact the Shire Hall as early as possible to check Mayor's availability.
 A minimum of two weeks notice is required, but preferably more.

 Please click here to complete a Mayoral Engagement Form: